refinedev/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 Since Refine is a meta framework designed for building all types of CRUD apps, such as _internal tools_, _admin panels_, _B2B apps_, and _dashboards_, this tutorial will focus on showcasing how Refine simplifies the development process of creating a minimal yet fully functional admin panel app.

-You will be guided through the process of building a CRUD app, including authentication, CRUD operation components, and fully functional pages, all built using the **Refine** framework
+You will be guided through the process of building a CRUD app, including authentication, CRUD operation components, and fully functional pages, all built using the Refine framework

 You can take a look at the similar app that we'll be constructing in this tutorial by following this [link](https://refine.new/preview/a4f6eb83-2dd7-453b-b26a-4d3f48eeb543).

 **We'll cover the following topics:**

 - Setting up your development environment.
-- Creating your first **Refine** app.
+- Creating your first Refine app.
 - Communicate with your API through [`dataProvider`](/docs/core/providers/data-provider).
 - The concept of the [`resources`](/docs/core/refine-component#resources) property.
 - Adding CRUD pages to your project.
 - Handle authentication with [`authProvider`](https://refine.dev/docs/tutorial/understanding-authprovider/index/).

-You will learn all the necessary steps to get started with **Refine**, from setting up your development environment to launching your app. 🚀
+You will learn all the necessary steps to get started with Refine, from setting up your development environment to launching your app. 🚀

-> If you would rather start exploring **Refine** with some examples before diving in, visit our [examples](/docs/examples/) page and choose an example to open and explore it in an online editor.
+> If you would rather start exploring Refine with some examples before diving in, visit our [examples](/docs/examples/) page and choose an example to open and explore it in an online editor.

 :::note Thank you Astro Community! ❤️